Reconstructing the velocity field beyond the local universe: Introduction

+Recent surveys have provided large catalogues of measured peculiar velocities (e.g. the SFI++ galaxy peculiar velocity survey \cite{Masters:2006ApJ...653..861M}, the 6dF galaxy survey \cite{Jones:2009MNRAS.399..683J} and the 2MASS selected Flat Galaxy Catalog 2MFGC \cite{Kudrya:2009Ap.....52..335K}).
+There has also been ongoing work extending catalogues of inferred distances.
+These include Fundamental Plane studies by \cite{Hyde:2009MNRAS.396.1171H} which measured $\simeq$50,000 early type galaxies in SDSS; work by \cite{Magoulas:2012arXiv1206.0385M} who have published 10,000 near-infrared early types in the 6dF Galaxy Survey out to $z < 0.055$; and \cite{Saulder:2013arXiv1306.0285S} have recently used $\simeq93,000$ from SDSS-DR8 to calibrate the FP out to $z\simeq0.2$.

+However, we are approaching a new era in galaxy survey science where forthcoming telescopes such as SKA (and their precursors, MeerKAT and ASKAP through HI measurements), Euclid and LSST will measure properties of billions of objects to an unprecedented scale and depth.
+It is therefore of great interest to explore the possibility of extending velocity field reconstruction to redshifts that compliment other cosmological probes of the gravitational potential.

-In recent years there has been a flurry of activity to develop new probes of gravity on cosmological scales \citep*[see e.g.][]{Jain:2010AnPhy.325.1479J}.
-Several tests have emerged that involve cross-correlating various observables from spectroscopic surveys, galaxy imaging and the CMB.
-For example, it is useful to examine how one can constrain quantities in the FLRW metric in the Newtonian gauge,
+In recent years there has been a flurry of activity to develop new probes of gravity on cosmological scales (e.g.\cite{Jain:2010AnPhy.325.1479J}).
+Several tests have emerged that involve cross-correlating observables from spectroscopic surveys, galaxy imaging and the CMB.
+It is useful to examine how one can constrain quantities in the perturbed FLRW metric.
+For instance, in the Newtonian gauge,

-where $\Psi$ and $\Phi$ are the Newtonian potentials that describe the temporal and spatial perturbations to the metric respectively, $a(t)$ is the expansion factor of the Universe and $x$ is in comoving coordinates \citep*[e.g.,][]{Mukhanov:1992PhR...215..203M,Ma:1995ApJ...455....7M}.\footnote{In a universe without anisotropic stress, that is, where the stress-energy tensor is invariant under spatial rotations, or the three principal pressures are identical, the Einstein equations set $\Phi = \Psi$.} Galaxy clustering measurements are sensitive to the $\Psi$ component, the weak lensing shear is sensitive to the potentials, ($\Psi + \Phi$), and the CMB (via the Integrated Sachs-Wolf effect) is dependent on $d$($\Psi + \Phi$)/$d\eta$, where the derivative is taken with respect to the the comoving time $\eta$ \citep*[see e.g.][]{Zhao:2009PhRvL.103x1301Z,Zhao:2010arXiv1003.0001Z,Bean:2010PhRvD..81h3534B}.
-More recently, redshift distortions have been combined with other gravitational probes to further constrain dark energy and gravity models \citep*[e.g.][]{Acquaviva:2008PhRvD..78d3514A,Linder:2008APh....29..336L,Song:2009JCAP...10..004S,White:2009MNRAS.397.1348W,Guzik:2010PhRvD..81b3503G}.
+where $\Psi$ and $\Phi$ are the Newtonian potentials that describe the temporal and spatial perturbations to the metric respectively, $a(t)$ is the expansion factor of the Universe and $x$ is in comoving coordinates (e.g. \cite{Mukhanov:1992PhR...215..203M,Ma:1995ApJ...455....7M}).\footnote{In regions with negligible anisotropic stress, that is, where the stress-energy tensor is invariant under spatial rotations, or the three principal pressures are identical, the Einstein equations set $\Phi = \Psi$.} Galaxy clustering measurements are sensitive to the $\Psi$ component, the weak lensing shear is sensitive to the potentials ($\Psi + \Phi$), and the CMB (via the Integrated Sachs-Wolf effect) is dependent on $d$($\Psi + \Phi$)/$d\eta$, where the derivative is taken with respect to the the comoving time $\eta$ (see e.g.\cite{Zhao:2009PhRvL.103x1301Z,Zhao:2010arXiv1003.0001Z,Bean:2010PhRvD..81h3534B,Reyes:2010Natur.464..256R}).
+More recently, redshift distortions have been combined with other gravitational probes to further constrain dark energy and gravity models (e.g. \cite{Guzzo2008:Natur.451..541G,Acquaviva:2008PhRvD..78d3514A,Linder:2008APh....29..336L,Song:2009JCAP...10..004S,White:2009MNRAS.397.1348W,Guzik:2010PhRvD..81b3503G}).